-During 2013, there were 5 meetings of the Audit Committee.
+Additionally our Internal Audit function reports directly to the Audit Committee.
 The Audit Committee regularly meets with our independent registered public accounting firm separate from management and regularly holds executive sessions without management.
+In addition, the Audit Committee regularly meets with our Chief Financial Officer and Director of Internal Audit in separate executive sessions.